Nhung Nguyen, PhD

 Principal Investigator

 Dr. Nguyen is a behavioral scientist and an Assistant Professor of Medicine at UCSF.
-Her work centers on preventing and reducing tobacco and cannabis among young populations.
-Her current projects focus on harnessing mobile health technology to investigate real-time predictors of tobacco and cannabis vaping behaviors and developing smartphone-based interventions to reduce the use of these substances among young adults.
+She founded and leads the HEARTY lab.
+Her work centers on preventing and reducing the co-use of tobacco and cannabis among diverse populations.
+Dr. Nguyen has received research funding from the California Tobacco-Related Disease Research Program (TRDRP) and the National Institutes of Health (NIH)/National Institute on Drug Abuse (NIDA).
+Currently, she is a Principal Investigator in two projects that harness mobile health technology and machine learning to investigate real-time predictors of tobacco and cannabis vaping behaviors and to develop smartphone-based interventions to reduce the co-use of these substances among young adults.

 Christine Tran, BS